Situation Task Action Result

 - Give enough detail so that the employer fully understands the context

-- Logically take the interviewer through the steps you took to handle the situation or resolve the problem
+- Logically and concisely take the interviewer through the steps you took to handle the situation or resolve the problem.

 - How did the situation end?